vvjn/GAFramework.jl/README.md

     selection(TournamentSelection(2), pop, n, rng)
 ```

-This defines how to print details of our creature.
+This defines how to print details of our creature in a compressed form.

 ```julia
 printfitness(curgen::Integer, x::CoordinateCreature) =